IsmailBj/Finance_AID/README.md

 # Finance_AID In progress...

-This porject is still on progress
+This project is still in progress